Perth Beaches - where the sea turns to gold.

 Along the strip of Perth beaches there's a lot to do near all our brilliant beaches with alfresco cafes and restaurants offering great atmosphere to accompany the great vistas and marina's offering family attractions and great seaside shopping.

-Scarborough Beach is currently going through a massive face-lift with a $30 million revitalisation of the area to create a vibrant hub of activity.
-The new retail and dining precinct along The Esplanade includes Matisse Beach Club and Squire’s Landing serving up craft beer.
+Scarborough Beach has recently undergone a massive face-lift with a $30 million revitalisation of the area to create a vibrant hub of activity.
 During summer enjoy live entertainment at the only amphitheatre on the beach in WA.

 The Marina, Mindarie at the centre of the Mindarie Keys development, covers around 13.5 hectares.
 Its Mediterranean-style boardwalks lead you to high-quality cafés and restaurants, a sophisticated microbrewery and pub serving sea-fresh fish and chips.